Discuss Wood Effect Plank Tile - 1st row start point? in the Canada Tile Advice area at TilersForums.com.

 Bill

 Oh yeah I can see what you are referring too now.
 Just checked it, seams to be nice and flat, however my mosaics do certainly "fluctuate" along that cut line.
-Could be my silicone line not being to consistent thats giving that impression?
-As it will be lost by the wall tile I wasnt too concerned with the silicone finish, just thought I would add that in there for the flexibility as I didn't grout to the wall.
+Could be my Silicon line not being to consistent thats giving that impression?
+As it will be lost by the wall tile I wasnt too concerned with the Silicon finish, just thought I would add that in there for the flexibility as I didn't grout to the wall.

 Have you put the straight edge across the whole width of the wall?